BayatGames/conventions/docs/quality/frontend-testing.md

 ## Accessibility Testing

 Accessibility tests verify that the application is usable by people with disabilities.
-See the \1\2) document for in-depth guidance.
+See the [Accessibility Standards](docs/cross-functional/accessibility.md) document for in-depth guidance.

 ### What to Test for Accessibility